teuton-software/asker/README.md

 # Usage

-To execute ASKER, we use `asker` command, with a path to map file (HAML/XML) as argument.
+To execute ASKER, we use `asker` command, with a path to a input file (HAML/XML) as argument.

-For example, run jedi example:
+For example, to run "jedi" example:

 ```
-./asker input/en/starwars/jedi.haml
+asker input/en/starwars/jedi.haml
 ```

-* The program saves your output files into the `output` directory.
+* The program saves your output files into the `output` directory by default.
-* In this example, we use a demo input definition file (`input/en/starwars/jedi.haml`), that contains our concept definitions about Jedi's context.
+* In this example, we use a demo input definition file called `input/en/starwars/jedi.haml`, that contains our conceptual entities about _"Jedi's context"_.
 * There are more input HAML/XML files into `input/en` and `input/es` directories.
+Asker generates output on diferents languages, so it's good idea separate them (Now works with English, Spanish and soon with French and German)

 ---